 First Home Owner Grant

-WA pays $10,000 on new or substantially renovated homes.
-But the property value cap depends on where in the state you're buying:
+WA pays up to $10,000 on new or substantially renovated homes, with no income or assets test.
+The property value cap depends on where in the state you're buying, and it increased on 7 May 2026:

-That higher regional cap makes WA worth looking at if you're buying in the north.
+That higher northern cap makes WA worth looking at if you're buying up north.

 Stamp Duty Concessions